leonp/jekyll-tachyons/README.md

 Jekyll Tachyons is a base Jekyll theme that:

 - imports Tachyons modules as SASS files
-- provides an option to inlines styles
+- provides an option to inline styles
 - creates basic `default` and `post` layout files
 - adds a `c-sans-serif` variable to `_variables.scss`
 - adds a `.c-sans-serif` rule to `_c.scss`